 On March 22, 2013 Waverly Township was notified by PPL of a change in their policy regarding tree trimming in Waverly Township (and all other townships).
 The Township Shade Tree Commission will be meeting soon to discuss the implications to our Township and develop a path forward to work with the power company on implementing this policy within the Township.

-The township has installed a 9 Hole Disc Golf Course on the recreational field adjacent to the township municipal office on Lake Henry Drive.
+The township has installed an 18 Hole Disc Golf Course on the recreational field adjacent to the township municipal office on Lake Henry Drive.
 The course was designed by Township Supervisor Dr. Douglas Klamp.
 Professional disc golf course designer, Dan Doyle, assisted with the placement of some of the tee areas and target locations.
-Professional-grade disc golf targets have been installed by the township maintenance staff.
-The course is available for use by area residents, environmental conditions permitting.
-An additional 9 holes are planned for future development in the area below and west of the sewer treatment lagoons.
+Professional-grade disc golf targets have been installed on holes 1 through 9 by the township maintenance staff.
+The course is available for use at no charge, environmental conditions permitting.
+An additional 9 holes has been laid out with temporary tees and targets in the area below and west of the sewer treatment lagoons.
+All 18 holes are playable; holes 10 through 18 are more challenging and more rustic terrain.
 The township now has various discs available for purchase at the township municipal office during regular business hours, or golfers may bring their own discs to play the course.
 The discs may be purchased at a cost of $ 10.00 @.
 Disc Golf is a very enjoyable recreational activity for all members of the family.

 Area residents continue efforts to preserve Waverly's One-Room Schoolhouse on North Abington Road in the village.
 With a small grant from the Lackawanna Heritage Valley Authority, matched with private donations, work has begun this summer to stablilize the c.
 1830 structure.
 Work under this grant included the removal of standing water, creating new drains, removing interior plaster, lathe & debris, patching portions of the roof and installing interior supports.